Activation process at the customer

-The services of providers can be accessed via the menu item “Marketplace” in onOffice enterprise or via the action bar in the individual modules such as properties and addresses.
+The services of the providers are accessed via the menu item “Marketplace” in onOffice enterprise or via the action bar in the individual modules such as properties and addresses.
 In the menu item “Overview” all providers are listed in a popup.
 The menu items below list the providers and their services individually.

-If the user selects a provider that has not been activated yet, a popup opens for activation.
-Activation is only possible as administrator.
+If the user selects a provider that is not yet activated, a popup for activation opens.
+The activation is only possible as an administrator.

-In this short video the whole activation process is shown.
+In this short video you can see the whole activation process.
 Click on the image on the left to start the video.

-In the first step of activation, the user confirms your General Terms and Conditions (GTC) and the Order Processing Agreement (OPA).
-The following screen is then displayed:
+In the first step of the activation, the user confirms your general terms and conditions (GTC) and the order processing agreement.
+After that, the following mask will be displayed to him:

-- “To Provider” shows a description of your company and services.
-Under “Description of the rights to be released” the rights that the user has to allow you are described.
-This means that the user is aware of which data will be accessed.
+- “To the provider” shows a description of your company and services.
+Under “Description of rights to be released” , the rights that the user must grant you are described.
+This makes the user aware of what data is being accessed.

-- Under “Activate user rights” the user must consciously set either “For all users” or “For all administrators” so that the activation can be carried out.
+- Under “Activate user right” , the user must deliberately set either “For all users” or “For all administrators” so that the activation can be carried out.
 Administrators always have access.
 For Marketplace providers that offer exactly ONE service via webhook, this selection is disabled and “for all users” is preselected.
 The API key is displayed directly in this case.

 - After setting the user rights, the API key appears.
 This must be copied manually into the second API key field.